microsoft/FluidExamples/teams-fluid-hello-world/README.md

 There are three packages to install to get started with Fluid:

 `fluid-framework` -- The primary Fluid package that contains the SharedMap we'll use to sync data.
+This can also be used by your tab for other DDSes [link to DDS page on fluidframework.com] as required by your application.
+However, these are out-of-scope for the purposes of this introductory recipe.

 `@fluidframework/azure-client` -- Defines the client we'll use to get our Fluid [container](https://fluidframework.com/docs/glossary/#container) for local and remote development.